gotchoices/MyCHIPs/doc/Users.md

 This approach can leave people living close to the edge--sometimes only one paycheck away from financial disaster.

 A more sustainable approach is to focus on the Balance Sheet, an indication of one's net worth, which is derived as the difference between one's assets and liabilities.
-When people focus on increasing their net worth, the natural outcome is to produce more than you consume.
+When people focus on increasing their net worth, the natural outcome is to produce more than they consume.

 Like the P&E approach, this assures there is enough to cover expenses each month.
 But it also encourages you to save a little each month.
 That is the only way to get one's balance sheet to grow.

 Since most people are not used to reading a balance sheet, it would be helpful to have a very intuitive graphical way of displaying net worth--something that could be understood with a glance and that would encourage people to behave in a way that is in their best financial interest.

-The "Visual Balance Sheet" ([prototyped here](../test/visbs/index.html)) is intended to quantify several important aspects of one's balance sheet into a graphical object that is:
+The "Visual Balance Sheet" ([prototyped here](../test/visbs/README.md)) is intended to quantify several important aspects of one's balance sheet into a graphical object that is:
   - interesting to look at,
   - easy to understand,
   - fun to make changes that affect it in a positive way.

 Quantities to model:
   - Total tally assets (stocks and debit-balance foils)